evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor_Performance/_index.md

 ## User interface and control

-Volvo EX90 Twin Motor Performance has multiple integrated screens.
+The Volvo EX90 Twin Motor Performance has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.
 The  screen behind the steering wheel integrated into the dashboard is 9 inches large.
 The touch screen at the top of the center console is 14,5 inches large.

 {{< sitefiguresized thumb="models/volvo/ex90/ex90_twin_motor_performance/screens_1_st.jpg" title="Volvo EX90 Twin Motor Performance" width="3000" height="2250"  >}}